-Join Chris Mattia for an in-depth discussion in this video Captioning videos with YouTube, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Captioning videos with YouTube, part of Teaching Techniques: Blended Learning.

 - In the last video, we created a YouTube channel…and uploaded a video.…Now, let's add captions to our video.…Click on Video Manager to see a listing of all the videos…that you've uploaded to your channel.…Click the Edit button next to the video…that you want to caption…to access the video information and settings page.…Here, we can see all the metadata we entered…in the last movie.…In the top of the Settings window,…click the link for Subtitles and Closed Captions.…If this is your first time captioning a video,…you'll need to set the default language.…